top of page

 Motion-Capture

-• We’d need some sort of hit box to prevent the player from simply keeping their gloves placed where the notes would land.
+• We needed a hitbox system to prevent players from simply holding their gloves where notes would land.

 Screenshot 2025-04-28 071001.png